 - Your knees should be at a 90 degrees angle at lockout.

 - Focus on that mind-muscle connection, and try to lift your weight with your glutes.

 - At the end of the movement, squeeze your glutes and push your hips forward, WITHOUT overextending your spine.

-- Keep the control, while lowering your hips and don’t lose the tension in your glutes.
+- Keep control, while lowering your hips, and don’t lose the tension in your glutes.